-As stated above, the Offers are conditional upon the Company and its Shares being reinstated to quotation on the Official List of ASX.
-This condition will be deemed to be satisfied upon the Company receiving a letter from ASX confirming that ASX sees no impediment to the Company and its Shares being reinstated to quotation on the Official List of ASX.
+The Offers are conditional upon the Company and its Shares being approved for quotation on NSX.
+This condition will be deemed to be satisfied upon the Company receiving a letter from NSX confirming that NSX sees no impediment to the Company and its Shares being quoted on NSX.